goncalo22/SkyrimNet-GamePlugin/docs/Speech to Text/Local Whisper.md

 Minimum GPU: NVIDIA GTX 1060 or better (6GB+ VRAM recommended).

 ## ⚙️ How to Enable

+If you are using the CUDA version an automatic download of the `ggml-large.en-skyrim.bin`  will commence, as soon you as you start the game with skyrimnet for the first time.
+Give it some time to complete.

-Drop your desired Whisper model (e.g. ggml-large.en-skyrim.bin) into SkyrimNet/models/.
+ or alternativey drop your desired Whisper model (e.g. ggml-large.en-skyrim.bin) into SkyrimNet/models/.

 Set stt.enabled = true in your SkyrimNet config YAML.